Tadukoo/TadukooBukkitExperiments/README.md

 Permissions
 -----------
-Will be listed later, they can be viewed in the plugin.yml file.
+View them on the wiki, specifically [this page] (http://tadukooverse.wikia.com/wiki/Tadukoo Plugin Permissions).

 Known Issues
 ------------
-Player join motd gives an error and doesn't work.
+Color codes don't work.

 Recent Updates
 --------------
-This is only the newest 10 updates, for a full listing of updates, check the wiki, specifically [this page] (http://tadukooverse.wikia.com/wiki/Tadukoo Plugin History).
+This is only the newest 3 updates, for a full listing of updates, check the wiki, specifically [this page] (http://tadukooverse.wikia.com/wiki/Tadukoo Plugin History).

+Alpha 0.1.1.6
+* Warps are now stored in warps.yml

 Alpha 0.1.1.5
 * Renamed /timer to /countdown
 * Renamed /tport to /tp